 Fredonia is a somewhat small village located in the state of New York.
-With a population of 9,556 people and four associated neighborhoods, Fredonia is the 193rd largest community in New York.
-Much of the housing stock in Fredonia was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 9,455 people and four associated neighborhoods, Fredonia is the 193rd largest community in New York.
+Fredonia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-The per capita income in Fredonia in 2022 was $29,753, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $119,012 for a family of four.
+The per capita income in Fredonia in 2022 was $30,886, which is lower middle income relative to New York and the nation.
+This equates to an annual income of $123,544 for a family of four.
 However, Fredonia contains both very wealthy and poor people as well.

 Fredonia is a somewhat ethnically-diverse village.
 The people who call Fredonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fredonia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fredonia include German, Italian, Polish, English, and Irish.